Steve McClaren: Playing career

 As a player, McClaren was a midfielder who spent most of his career in the lower leagues of English football.
 The bulk of his playing career was with Hull City, who he joined in 1979 at the age of 18 after leaving school, He went on to play 178 games scoring 16 goals before leaving in 1985.
 He then played for Derby County between 1985 and 1988, making 25 appearances.

 During 1987, he joined Lincoln City (on loan) making only eight appearances.
 In 1988, he moved to Bristol City and played 61 times, scoring two goals.
 He joined his final club, Oxford United, in 1989.
-He played 33 times for Oxford before an injury forced him to retire in 1992.
+He played 33 times for Oxford, before an injury forced him to retire in 1992.

-Coaching and managerial career
+Managerial career

 Early coaching

 After retiring from playing, McClaren began his coaching career as a youth and reserve team coach at Oxford United, where Denis Smith was manager.
 He moved back to Derby County in 1995, where he was assistant manager to Jim Smith.
 The pair won promotion to the Premier League in their first season in charge, establishing themselves in this division and later enjoyed further consolidation in the top flight.

 In early 1999, McClaren moved to Manchester United as assistant to Alex Ferguson, replacing Brian Kidd.
 At the time, he was so little known that he was introduced by United chairman Martin Edwards as "Steve McClaridge", perhaps confusing him with the former Leicester City striker Steve Claridge.
 His first half-season was distinguished by United winning the treble, consisting of the Premier League title, FA Cup and UEFA Champions League.
 He developed the reputation as one of the most tactically astute coaches in the country, using modern methods such as video analysis and sports psychologists.
 United later won the League titles in 2000 and 2001, thus ensuring they won every title contested while McClaren was at the club.

 In October 2000, McClaren was made a coach in the England national team by caretaker-manager Peter Taylor.
 He retained the position under permanent manager Sven-Göran Eriksson until November 2002, combining the job with his roles at club level.
 However, he returned to assist Eriksson as assistant manager shortly before UEFA Euro 2004 as Brian Kidd had undergone surgery for prostate cancer.
 He remained in the role up to and including the 2006 FIFA World Cup finals.